| |

 the lighter ears.
 In this step, I also cleaned up

-the horn a bit. |
+the horn a bit. | The final step involved duplicating

 the image, and adjusting both the levels and the opacity